sophiapobre/emotionary/README.md

    ```bash
    cd Frontend && npm run dev
    ```
-6. Backend API runs at: http://localhost:3000
+6. The backend API runs at: http://localhost:3000
-7. Frontend will be available at: http://localhost:5174 (or the port shown in your terminal)
+7. The frontend will be available at: http://localhost:5174 (or the port shown in your terminal)

 ### Running the app on Docker
 1. Clone this repo
 2. Replace the `.env.example` file in the root directory with your `.env` file
 3. Run `docker compose up --build`
-4. Backend API runs at: http://localhost:3000
+4. The backend API runs at: http://localhost:3000
-5. Frontend will be available at: http://localhost
+5. The frontend will be available at: http://localhost
 6. Test reports are automatically generated in the project's root directory in the `test-results` folder and can be opened in your browser of choice:
     - `backend-test-report.html`
     - `frontend-test-report.html`